ovh/cds/docs/content/docs/integrations/github/github_repository_manager.md

 ---
-title: GitHub
+title: GitHub Repository Manager
 main_menu: true
 card:
   name: repository-manager
 ---

-The GitHub Integration have to be configured on your CDS by a CDS Administrator.
+The GitHub Repository Manager Integration have to be configured on your CDS by a CDS Administrator.

 This integration allows you to link a Git Repository hosted by GitHub to a CDS Application.